Fulgione-group/ParaMask/README.md

 **Attantion** \
-A new EM intialization has been implemented in verseion ParaMask_EM_v0.2.7.R
+A new EM intialization has been implemented in version ParaMask_EM_v0.2.7.R, version 0.2.5 is deprecated!!